brianhumphreys/FCND-Estimation-CPP/README.md

 ### GPS Update ###

+In this step, we were asked to turn off the ideal IMU measurements and switch to noisey measurements.
+When I turned this ideal sensor off, the drone started acting crazy and would fly off wildly at radnom times.
+This is because as time goes on, with out updates from the GPS to correct for error, the noise accumulates and causes the drone to drift from the path more and more.

 Scenario 11 passes with the following code:
 ```
 for(int i = 0; i < 6; i++) {